We’re Here to Stand Against Amputation with You

 But it’s crucial to take these symptoms seriously and to schedule regular medical appointments and have open discussions with your doctor, according to Dr. Jihad Mustapha, Associate Professor for Medicine at Michigan State University.

 “If you have critical limb ischemia (the most severe form of PAD), your chance of dying is higher than colon, breast or prostate cancer,” he says.
 “Tell your doctor exactly what you’re feeling.
 With early detection of PAD, there are more treatment options available.
-Your physician may be able to recommend lifestyle changes or a minimally invasive procedure.”
+Your physician may be able to recommend lifestyle changes or a In minimally invasive surgery, surgeons use a variety of techniques to operate with less injury to the body than with open surgery.
+In general, it is safer than open surgery and allows you to recover faster and heal with less pain and scarring. procedure.”

 Are you at risk for PAD?